 And here are a few tips on how to navigate Prime Day and have access to the biggest savings.

-1. Start your 30 day free trial of Amazon Prime
+1. Start your 30-day free trial of Amazon Prime.

-2. Download the Amazon app
+2. Download the Amazon app.

-Download the free Amazon App to easily find the top deals during Prime Day, as well as Deal of the Day, Lightning Deals, and more sales throughout the year.
-Go to “Today’s Deals” and click “Upcoming” to view all deals 24 hours before they are live.
-Then tap “Watch this deal.”
+Download the free Amazon app to easily find the top deals during Prime Day as well as the Deal of the Day, Lightning Deals, and more sales throughout the year.
+Go to Today’s Deals and click Upcoming to view all deals 24 hours before they are live.
+Then tap Watch This Deal.
 The app will alert you when your deal is starting.

-3. Set up Amazon Assistant on your desktop
+3. Set up Amazon Assistant on your desktop.

-4. Make an Amazon list
+4. Make an Amazon list.

 Turn your wish list into a reality!
 Make an official Amazon list of the items you hope will go on extreme sale for Prime Day.
 If these items go on sale, you will be notified through an Amazon app push notification.
 Score!

-6. Start watching deals on July 9
+6. Start watching deals early.

-7. If you miss a deal, join the waitlist
+7. If you miss a deal, join the waitlist.

-If an item shows “100% claimed,” click the “Join Waitlist” button on the product page.
+If an item is 100 percent claimed, click the Join Waitlist button on the product page.
 Then if additional items become available, you’ll receive a notification on your mobile device through the Amazon app.